opennetworkinglab/aether-docs/edge_deployment/sdfabric_deployment.rst

    ├── tost-telegraf.groovy
    └── tost.groovy

-Currently, we had four pipeline scripts for TOST deployment.
+Currently, we had five pipeline scripts for SD-Fabric deployment.

 1. tost-onos.groovy
 2. tost-stratum.groovy
 3. tost-telegraf.groovy
 4. tost.groovy
+5. tost-onos-debug.groovy

-tost-[onos/stratum/telegraf].groovy are used to deploy the individual application respectively, and tost.groovy is a high level script, used to deploy the TOST application, it will execute the above three scripts in its pipeline script.
+tost-[onos/stratum/telegraf].groovy are used to deploy the individual application respectively, and tost.groovy is a high level script, used to deploy whole SD-Fabric application, it will execute the above three scripts in its pipeline script.

+tost-onos-debug.groovy is used to dump the debug information from the ONOS controller and it will be executed automatically when ONOS is deployed.

 Jenkins jobs